skraft-redhat/container_k8s_openshift_demo/k8s/KUBERNETES.md

 - Deyploying the image: `kubectl apply -f deployment-1-replica.yaml`

+> **_NOTE:_** Alternatively, you could also use the CLI-command to generate a yaml-file, e.g. `kubectl create deployment hello-world-demo --image=quay.io/stephan-kraft/hello-world-demo --replicas=3`

 - Let's see whether instances have already been started:

 `kubectl get deploy` and `kubectl get pods`